Giuseppe Caccavallo

-Giuseppe Caccavallo (born 11 April 1987) is an Italian professional footballer who plays as a forward for Eccellenza club Nola.
+Giuseppe Caccavallo (born 11 April 1987) is an ex Italian professional footballer who plays as a forward for Eccellenza club Nola.

 Career

 Lecce

 Born in Naples, Campania, Caccavallo started his career with Serie B club Lecce.
 He made his Serie B debut on 11 November 2006, replaced Juliano Vicentini in the 77th minute.
 He made his first start on round 17 (19 December 2006), partnered with Alessandro Tulli and Pablo Daniel Osvaldo.
 He also scored the opening goal for the team on that match.
 Eventually Lecce winning Spezia 2–0.
 He scored his second goal in the last round (round 42, 10 June 2007), which he partnered with Simone Tiribocchi and the team winning the bottom team Pescara 4–1.

 Lega Pro clubs

 In 2007, he left for Serie C1 side Taranto.
 In January 2008, he left for fellow Serie C1/B side Martina.
 He scored 2 league goals for the team.
 Martina finished as the bottom team and relegated.

 In 2008, he left for Lega Pro Prima Divisione side Sorrento.
 In January 2009, he left for Seconda Divisione club Celano along with Lecce teammate Stefano Mandorino.